AvolitesLtd/TitanManual/docs/cue-lists/cue-list-options.md

 ## Playback Tab

-Most options are described in [Playback Options](../cues/playback-options.md), but these are additional options for cue lists:
+Most options are the same as for cues and are described in playback [Options](../cues/playback-options.md), but these are additional options for cue lists:

 ### Tracking